jljenkins1/HydroEdventure/README.md

 4. python3 app.py
 5. then navigate to http://3.144.6.52:5000 within a browser

-** The hydrodevs ssh key is only in zipped submission not on GitHub
+** The Hydro-Devs ssh key is only in zipped submission not on GitHub

 ## **Contributing**